-Properties Use the Library Files tab page to make sure all the PowerBuilder library files (PBLs or PBDs) that contain DataWindow or query objects used by the application are deployed with the application.
-PBD files can contain only DataWindow and Query objects PBD files that you deploy to .NET as resource files can contain only DataWindow and Query objects.
-If your application references a PBD file that contains other PowerBuilder objects, such as functions or user objects, you must deploy it as a PBL file.
+Tab page Properties Library Files Use the Library Files tab page to make sure all the PowerBuilder library files (PBLs or PBDs) that contain DataWindow, Query, and Pipeline objects used by the application are deployed with the application.
+If you select the check box next to the name of a PBL that contains these types of objects, PowerBuilder compiles the selected PBL into a PBD file before deploying it.
+Objects you can reference in PBD files You can reference only DataWindow, Query, or Pipeline objects in a PBD file.
+The PBD files that are generated when you compile a Windows Forms project do not contain other PowerBuilder objects, such as functions or user objects.
+If you include a PBD file in your target that contains these other types of objects, you cannot reference them from the Windows Forms application.
+They can be referenced only from a target PBL that is converted to a .NET assemblye.
 If your application uses external functions, use the Add button to include the DLL files in which they reside to the list of files to be deployed.
 You can also add PowerBuilder runtime files, including pbshr110.dll and pbdwe110.dll (if the project uses DataWindows), on this page, or you can add them on the Prerequisites page.
-Use the Version tab page to specify information that displays in the generated executable file's Properties dialog box in Windows Explorer.
+Version Use the Version tab page to specify information that displays in the generated executable file's Properties dialog box in Windows Explorer.
 The company name is used if you publish the application.
-For more information, see "Publish the application" on page 140.
-Use the Post-build page to specify a set of commands to be executed after building the application, but before the deployment process starts.
+For more information, see "Publish the application" on page 152.
+Post-build Use the Post-build tab page to specify a set of commands to be executed after building the application, but before the deployment process starts.
 A command can be the name of a stand-alone executable file or an operating system command such as copy or move.
 You can save a separate processing sequence for debug builds and release builds.
 (You change the build type of a project deployment on the General tab of the Project painter.)
-Use the Run page to specify any command line arguments that the application requires, as well as the name of the working directory in which the application starts.
+Security Use the Security tab page to generate a manifest file (either external or embedded) and to set the execution level of the application.
+To meet the certification requirements of the Windows Vista Logo program the application executable must have an embedded manifest that defines the execution level and specifies whether access to the user interface of another window is required.
+Run For further information, see "Security requirements" on page 144.
+Use the Run tab page to specify any command line arguments that the application requires, as well as the name of the working directory in which the application starts.